 autoplay=1& inside the

 src attribute to the right of the URL.

-Further, if we also would like to add another option from the table above, we will separate each option with a semicolon
+Further, if we also would like to add another option from the table above, we will separate each attribute with a semicolon (

 For example, the autoplay and the loop options can be added to the URL like so:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/g6eB8IeX_cs?autoplay=1&;loop=1&;" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The options’ order does not matter, and it will also work perfectly fine when the